MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ![ASYNC](./images/017.png)

 75) Exceptions are standard ways of dealing with errors.
 Don't see them only as hidden control flows of software.
 It is important to handle errors in low levels rather than a general Exception.
-Setting up a database connection using context managers and discarding `finally` keyword in cancelling connection might be useful.
+Setting up a database connection using context managers and discarding `finally` keyword in cancelling connection might be useful. `except` and `finally` are optional but we hve to at least one of them.
+It is a **good practice** to reduce code in try/except blocks.
+Also, it is a **best practice** to use as specific exception types as possible.

 ```exception_context_managers.py